petercombs/HybridSliceSeq/readme.md

 # RNA-seq and finding svASE
 ###

-Assuming you have the data files in the right places, you should be able to go from raw reads to summary data tables by doing:
+You should be able to go from raw reads to summary data tables by doing:

-    ./configure
+    Snakemake

-    make
+Though you probably want to run this on a pretty high-powered machine---or, ideally, a compute cluster.